doombubbles/card-monkey/LATEST.md

-- Updated textures for BTD6 v36.0
+- Updated for BTD6 v37.0